input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

 \mathbf{c} = (c_1, \ldots, c_{M}) = (ElGamalEnc(e_{i,j}, r_j, pk), \ldots,  ElGamalEnc(e_{i,M}, r_M, pk))
 \end{equation}

-where $M$ is the voting options amount.
+where $M$ is the voting options amount and $i$ is the index of the voting choice.

 This is a first part of the published vote for a specific proposal.